msaf9/design-and-optimization-of-molecules-using-software/README.md

 ## Introduction
 By using Avogadro software, we are building molecular structures, formatting input files, and analyzing output of a wide variety of computational chemistry packages.

+### Course information
-- Course Name: ENGINEERING MATERIALS
+- Course Name: Engineering Materials
 - Course Code: 15PH1001
 - Course Credits: 4
 - Academic Year: 2015 - 16